KTH/devops-course/contributions/open/mudaliar-yptu/PWAF/README.md

-# PWAF (Python Webdriver Automation Framework)
+# Simple Selenium framework for Python

+Based on Anuj Kumar's work - "PWAF", we want to continue his work to complete the rest work to make the open source become more concrete and sound.

+Thus, this open project could benefit web developers/QA engineers with their projects.

 This is web automation framework, implemented using Python & Webdriver.
 Page Object Model (POM) is used to  make the code more readable, maintainable, and reusable.

 ## _Prerequisite:_

-1. Python
+1. Python2.7
-2. pip
+2. Run to install virtual env: **python -m pip install --user virtualenv**
+3. Run to create virtual env: **python -m virtualenv env**
+4. Run to activate virtual env: **source env/bin/activate**
+5. Run to install dependent packages: **pip install** -r **requirements**.**txt**
-3. Selenium/WebDriver
+6. Selenium/WebDriver
-4. nosetests & nose-html-reporting
+7. nosetests & nose-html-reporting
-5. Browsers (Firefox, Chrome, IE)
+8. Browsers (Firefox, Chrome, IE)
-6. Respective Browser drivers
+9. Respective Browser drivers
-7. Pycharm
+10. Pycharm

 ### How to run?